Transport

 On top of this the standard procedure states that 1 person can only bring 1 vehicle.
 This means that whoever drives a van to Morocco, transporting 1 motorbike, should be 2 persons in the van: the van will be registered in 1 person’s passport, the motorbike in the 2nd person’s passport.
 Those transporting more than 1 vehicle and who do not have enough co-drivers, must bring an “ATA Carnet”. (see below)

 This document is not valid unless it has been validated by an official: this official can be the people at the local town hall, a notary or a lawyer.
-Make sure the put an “official” stamp on the document.
+Make sure they put an “official” stamp on the document.
 In fact the validation is a “verification of signature” i.e. somebody has to check and approve that the person filling in the procuration is in fact the owner of the vehicle and not just anybody.
-Therefore the owner need to present himself with the filled in document, his ID-card and the car papers.
+Therefore the owner needs to present himself with the filled in document, his ID-card and the car papers.

-In case the owner is not a real person but for instance a company, the procuration needs to be signed by one of the statutairy owners and he/she has to go to the townhall/notary/lawyer with not only the above mentioned documents, but also with the company statutes showing his/her name.
+In case the owner is not a real person but for instance a company, the procuration needs to be signed by one of the statutory owners and he/she has to go to the townhall/notary/lawyer with not only the above mentioned documents, but also with the company statutes showing his/her name.

 3.5.the ATA Carnet: